 Islamic Banking VS Conventional Banking:

-• Time Deposits: They are similar to checking accounts but with higher interest rates.
+• Time Deposits: This is similar to a checking account but offers higher interest rates.

 2. Islamic Banking: